vizzuhq/vizzu-lib/docs/content/tutorial/16-shorthands-store.md

 ### When you use set and no other channel options

-> In case you use set on a channel and no other options like range, then you don't have to
-> use the channel object.
-If you only set one series on the channel you don't even have to
-> put that into an object.
+> If you use set on a channel and no other options like range, you don't have to use the channel object.
+If you only set one series on the channel you don't even have to put that into an object.
 >
 > ```javascript
 > chart.animate({